 The Real Poop

-Despite the range of options, there are not a whole lot of jobs available in this arena.
-There are a few positions for those with a bachelor's degree in history, and you may be able to find a position at a museum; however, more job opportunities will present themselves if you get a master's or Ph.D.
-Students getting out of graduate school usually vie for positions within universities.
-When someone becomes a tenured professor at a university, they stay for a LONG time—like, until they reach retirement age and are practically historical artifacts themselves.
+Despite the range of options, there aren't a whole lot of jobs available in this arena (source).
+There are few positions for those with a bachelor's degree in history; more job opportunities will present themselves if you get a master's or Ph.D.
+Students getting out of graduate school usually vie for positions within universities, then try to hang on for the duration.

+So what do you do to compete in this small and specialized field?
 Become attractive to employers by expanding your skill set.
 Write papers, publish articles, become involved with your local historical society, pick up some editing skills to work for a publishing company, earn a museum studies certificate, or join the American Historical Association.

 The bottom line is, to get paid to study the past, you're going to have to work pretty hard in the present to build the career for the future.
 If you have something to teach us about our past, do it.
 They say those who ignore the mistakes of the past are doomed to repeat them.
 Without your skills we may not even realize those mistakes were made in the first place.